Sellwood-Moreland and Portland OR

 How can I protect myself from periodontal disease?

-Since gum disease stems from poor oral hygiene, it is essential that you practice good oral hygiene efforts at home, which includes brushing and flossing daily.
+Since gum disease stems from poor oral hygiene, it is essential that you practice good oral hygiene efforts at home, which includes brushing and flossing daily especially as a smoker.
 Plus, undergo dental cleanings and checkups twice a year.

 If you already have periodontal disease, it is essential that you seek treatment immediately.
 Ignoring the issue will only cause it to get worse, and affect your overall health.